 The University of North Florida is committed to values that promote the welfare and positive transformation of individuals, communities, and societies.
 We value: the pursuit of truth and knowledge carried out in the spirit of intellectual and artistic freedom; ethical conduct; community engagement; diversity; responsibility to the natural environment; and mutual respect and civility.
 These values serve as the foundation for the Code of Student Conduct.
 For more information on the Code of Conduct click here .

-The Office of the Student Ombudsman provides all UNF students with a safe, confidential place to bring questions and concerns about University rules, policies, or procedures.
-The Ombudsman assists students by considering all sides of an issue in an impartial and objective way, and then advises on how to best resolve the problems.
-For more information regarding the Student Ombudsman please click here .
+The Office of the Student Ombuds provides all UNF students with a safe, confidential place to bring questions and concerns about University rules, policies, or procedures.
+The Ombuds assists students by considering all sides of an issue in an impartial and objective way, and then advises on how to best resolve the problems.
+For more information regarding the Student Ombuds please click here .

 The University catalog contains a description of the various academic programs, course offerings, degree requirements, policies, regulations, and related matters intended to be in effect at the University of North Florida during the academic year.
 You can access the University Catalog by clicking here.